hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/holes_in_faces.rst

 These curve surface can then be placed in front of a mesh object to make a face, but this will require Align tools in awkward rotational angles, something we have not released yet.
-The proviso on this is that you can never ``Apply`` the rotations used, but that is no hardship.
+The provision on this is that you can never ``Apply`` the rotations used, but that is no hardship.

 Below is what this looks like if converted to a mesh, producing totally unsuitable topology for precision modeling, or even beveling: